General and Family Dentist in Fargo, ND

 Dental Crowns

-Where damage to a person’s teeth is extreme, and apparently beyond repair, we can use porcelain or porcelain “pasted on gold” crowns to make the smile appear “as new”.
+Where damage to a person's teeth is extreme and apparently beyond repair, we can use porcelain or porcelain "pasted on gold" crowns to make the smile appear "as new."
 This is an extremely reliable technique for repairing the most severe of dental problems, even permanently replacing missing teeth to offer a complete smile and a functional bite.
-We are renowned for the quality of our work and the fantastic changes we make for people using this technology.
 These treatments are used for a long-lasting correction of major dental problems.
-It is usual for these treatments to last for 20 to 30 years, which is as close to permanent as dental treatment can get.

 Many people have unexplained pain from filled back teeth, which is usually due to hairline cracks in the chewing part of the tooth.
 Placing crowns on these teeth relieves the pain and allows a return of full dental function for these teeth.
 In front teeth, older fillings can both weaken the teeth and cause "appearance" problems due to staining or chipping.
 Porcelain crowns and bridges are suitable in cases where porcelain veneers are not.
 In teeth with root canal fillings, crowns can prevent breakage.